-- (a) Demanding a hug, date or sexual contact.
+- 3.20.1.
+Demanding a hug, date or sexual contact.

-- (b) Unwanted touching.
+- 3.20.2.
+Unwanted touching.

-- (c) Use of derogatory language, sex-and/or gender-specific derogatory names, and/or comments related to a person's sexual appearance, characteristics, or behavior.
+- 3.20.3.
+Use of derogatory language, sex-and/or gender-specific derogatory names, and/or comments related to a person's sexual appearance, characteristics, or behavior.

-- (d) Sexual jokes, including sexual jokes or offensive sexual material circulated by email.
+- 3.20.4.
+Sexual jokes, including sexual jokes or offensive sexual material circulated by email.

-- (e) Spreading sexual rumours.
+- 3.20.5.
+Spreading sexual rumours.

-- (f) Bragging about sexual prowess.
+- 3.20.6.
+Bragging about sexual prowess.

-- (g) Distributing and/or displaying sexually explicit images of self or others to a person who has not consented to being a recipient of the images.
+- 3.20.7.
+Distributing and/or displaying sexually explicit images of self or others to a person who has not consented to being a recipient of the images.

-- (h) Unwanted questions about sexual history.
+- 3.20.8.
+Unwanted questions about sexual history.

-- 6.21.
+- 3.21.
 "Sexual Violence and Misconduct" is any sexual act, or act targeting a person's sexuality, gender identity, or gender expression, whether the act is physical or psychological in nature, which is committed, threatened or attempted against a person without the person's Consent, including but not limited to:

-- (a) sexual assault;
+- 3.21.1.1. sexual assault.

-- (b) sexual exploitation;
+- 3.21.1.2. sexual exploitation.

-- (c) sexual harassment;
+- 3.21.1.3. sexual harassment.

-- (d) stalking;
+- 3.21.2. stalking.

-- (e) cyber-harassment or cyber-stalking;
+- 3.21.3. cyber-harassment or cyber-stalking.

-- (f) stealthing

-- (g) indecent exposure;

-- (h) voyeurism;
+- 3.21.4.
+Stealthing

-- (i) the distribution of an image, photograph, or video of a person of a sexual nature without the consent of that person;

-- (j) the attempt to commit an act of Sexual Violence and Misconduct; or

-- (k) the threat to commit an act of Sexual Violence and Misconduct.

-- 6.22.
-"Sexual Misconduct" means, in relation to a student enrolled at Ontario Institute of Health and Innovation,

-(a)physical sexual relations with the student, touching of a sexual nature of the student or behaviour or remarks of a sexual nature toward the student by an employee of Ontario Institute of Health and Innovation where,

-(i) the act constitutes an offence under the Criminal Code (Canada),

-(ii) the act infringes the right of the student under clause 7 (3) (a) of the Human Rights Code to be free from a sexual solicitation or advance, or

-(iii)the act constitutes sexual misconduct as defined in the career college's employee sexual misconduct policy or contravenes the policy or any other policy, rule or other requirement of the career college respecting sexual relations between employees and students, or

-(b) any conduct by an employee of the career college that infringes the right of the student under clause 7 (3) (b) of the Human Rights Code to be free from a reprisal or threat of reprisal for the rejection of a sexual solicitation or advance. ("inconduite sexuelle") 2022, c.
+- 3.21.5. indecent exposure. - 3.21.6. voyeurism. - 3.21.7. the distribution of an image, photograph, or video of a person of a sexual nature without the consent of that person. - 3.21.8. the attempt to commit an act of Sexual Violence and Misconduct; or - 3.21.9. the threat to commit an act of Sexual Violence and Misconduct. - 3.22.
+"Sexual Misconduct" means, in relation to a student enrolled at Ontario Institute of Health and Innovation, - 3.22.1. physical sexual relations with the student, touching of a sexual nature of the student or behaviour or remarks of a sexual nature toward the student by an employee of Ontario Institute of Health and Innovation where - 3.22.1.1. the act constitutes an offence under the Criminal Code (Canada), - 3.22.1.2. the act infringes the right of the student under clause 7 (3) (a) of the Human Rights Code to be free from a sexual solicitation or advance, or - 3.22.1.3. the act constitutes sexual misconduct as defined in the career college's employee sexual misconduct policy or contravenes the policy or any other policy, rule or other requirement of the career college respecting sexual relations between employees and students, or - 3.22.2. any conduct by an employee of the career college that infringes the right of the student under clause 7 (3) (b) of the Human Rights Code to be free from a reprisal or threat of reprisal for the rejection of a sexual solicitation or advance. ("inconduite sexuelle") 2022, c.
 22, Sched.
 2, s.
 1; 2023, c.
 9, Sched.
 29, s.
-4.
+4. - 3.23.
+"Stalking" are behaviours that occur on more than one occasion, which collectively instill fear in the person who has been victimized or threaten a person's safety or mental health.
+These behaviours include but are not limited to: